 The cut and design of maid uniforms vary, giving a designer a lot of artistic licenses to emphasize the elements of the uniform, such as how cute or sexy it is, which is important in anime.
 You can see the variety in maid uniforms with characters like Tohru (Miss Kobayashi’s Dragon Maid), Faris Nyannyan (Steins; Gate), and Nekopara’s Chocola and Vanilla.

 Lolita goth is also an offshoot of maid uniforms that has taken its place in anime and fashion.
 It takes a tasteful Victorian style and puts a cute spin on it that is really popular among Japanese youth.

 Two are better than one!

-People are fascinated with the idea of twins, which often times makes the supporting role characters much more important.
+People are fascinated with the idea of twins, which oftentimes makes the supporting roles of characters much more important.
 It’s a story element we’ve seen before with coincidental characters like “Ram and Rom” from Hyperdimension Neptunia, but the plot is key to the importance of a character.

 This is where Ram and Rom differ from Rem and Ram.
 Part of what makes Rem and Ram so loveable is that they function as a unit despite their developing personalities.
 No matter who your favorite is, either one on their own without their yin-yang personality would be much more ordinary.